ValeriiaMur/42_lem_in/README.md

 Another algorithmic project because I suck at algorithms

 *Some students of the School of Wizardry have created Hex, a thinking machine.
 It is composed of ants for calculus, bee-hives and bees for memory and a mouse for (..
 Huh, right, what for already?) cheese (to feed the mouse) and a feather for writing. (a novel that inspired this project is also included.
-Thanks, Terry Pratchett.*
+Thanks, Terry Pratchett).*

 Resources: